Kevoot/NESalizer/README.md

 ## Running ##

- Right now it simply loads "mario(E).nes" from the current folder.
+ Right now it simply loads "mario(E).nes" from the current folder unless you provide a filename.
 A nice GUI is yet to come.

 Controls are currently hardcoded (in [**src/input.cpp**](src/input.cpp) and [**src/sdl_backend.cpp**](src/sdl_backend.cpp)) as follows: